ehmicky/autoserver/docs/crud.md

 }
 ```

-If the `id` attributes are omitted, a unique ID will be set, e.g.:
+If the `id` attributes are omitted, a unique ID will be set.

 ```HTTP
 POST /rest/users/